sharonchoong/svg-exportJS/README.md

 - **width** (number) : _the width of the resulting image exported, in pixels.
 Default is the SVG's width on the DOM_
 - **height** (number) : _the height of the resulting image exported, in pixels.
 Default is the SVG's height on the DOM_
 - **scale** (number) : _a multiple by which the SVG can be increased or decreased in size.
 For PNG and JPEG exports, if width, height and scale are not specified, scale is set to `10` for a 10x enlargement to ensure that a higher resolution image is produced.
 Otherwise, the default scale is `1`_
 - **useCSS** (bool): _if SVG styles are specified in stylesheet externally rather than inline, setting `true` will add references to such styles from the styles computed by the browser.
 If useCSS is `false`, `currentColor` will be changed to `black`.
 This setting only applies if the SVG is passed as a DOM Element object, not as a string.
+Set this to `false` whenever possible to optimize performance.
+When set to `true`, all elements in the SVG are iterated to obtain their computed styles, which can be costly for large SVGs (please read **Optimizing for large SVGs** below for more detail).
 Default is `true`_
+- **excludeByCSSSelector** (string): _e.g. `[stroke='red'], [stroke='green'], [display='none'], .text-muted`.
+Elements matching the specified [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) will not be included in the generated file.
+This can be used to remove unwanted/unsupported elements of the SVG from the exported file, or to optimize performance for large SVGs.
+Please read **Optimizing for large SVGs** and **Not Supported** below for more detail._
 - **transparentBackgroundReplace** (string): _the color to be used to replace a transparent background in JPEG format export.
 Default is `white`_
 - **allowCrossOriginImages** (bool): _If the SVG contains images, this option permits the use of images from foreign origins.
 Defaults to `false`.
 Please read **Images within SVG** below for more detail._
-- **CSSFilters** (object): _e.g. `{ color: ["red", "green"], display: "none" }`.
-If the SVG contains element having the provided styles, they will not be included in the generated file.
-Children of these elements will also be removed.
-Please read **Filtering options** below for more detail._
 - **pdfOptions**
   - **pageLayout** (object): _e.g. `{ margin: 50, layout: "landscape" }`.
 This is provided to PDFKit's `addPage`.
 When the options **width** and **height** are not specified, a minimum size of 300x300 is used for the PDF page size; otherwise the page size wraps around the SVG size.
 Please see the [PDFKit documentation](https://pdfkit.org/docs/getting_started.html#adding_pages) for more info_
   - **addTitleToPage** (bool): _Default is `true`_